bbc/branding-client/README.md

 BBC\BrandingClient
 ==================

-A PHP library to load the Branding Webservice and cache it for a short period.
-It is used in conjunction with the
-[Orbit client](https://github.com/bbc/rmp-orb-client) to provide a content skeleton for BBC pages hosed outside of the Forge platform.
+A PHP library to load the Branding and Orbit Webservices and cache them for a short period.
+These two webservices are used together to provide a content skeleton for BBC pages hosed outside of the Forge platform.

 Eventually Orbit content shall be included within the Branding Webservice's